Posting on social media can destroy your claim on insurance

-The Financial Ombudsman in the UK have issued warnings with regards to publishing on social media while on holiday, allowing potential burglars to find out that their homes are empty.
+The Financial Ombudsman in the UK has issued warnings with regards to publishing on social media while on holiday, allowing potential burglars to find out that their homes are empty.

 How is this done?

-Insurance firms have a clause within majority of contracts that requires clients to be “reasonably careful” with regards to keeping their property safe and secure.
+Insurance firms have a clause within the majority of contracts that require clients to be “reasonably careful” with regards to keeping their property safe and secure.

 Some insurers have declined claims on the basis of “breach of the policy” because clients have not taken precautions and have posted on social media channels that they are away.

 This is applied to celebrities as well, as John Terry fell victim to a burglary a few years back after sharing on social media that he was away with family on a skiing holiday.

 Do we believe there is a link or is it pure coincidence?

 According to research – there’s a link, and a 5-pointer guide was issued by the financial ombudsman to avoid this from happening:

 - Make sure your profile is locked and private at all times